McTsts/Minecraft-String-Utilities/README.md

 This is possible thanks to:
-SirBenet, Onnowhere, Oskar & Zonteek
+SirBenet, Onnowhere, Oskar & Zonteek!
 Thank you :)